 General

 FILS authentication is an RSNA authentication protocol.
-The FILS authentication protocol authenticates STAs to each other, using either a shared key or a public key.
+The FILS authentication protocol authenticates STAs or MLDs to each other, using either a shared key or a public key.

+When FILS authentication is performed between STAs, the non-AP STA is known as the FILS Originator (FILSO) and the AP is known as the FILS Responder (FILSR).

+When FILS authentication is performed between MLDs, the non-AP MLD is known as the FILS Originator (FILSO) and the AP MLD is known as the FILS Responder (FILSR).

 When FILS Shared Key authentication is used, the authentication exchange can optionally be performed with PFS.
 When FILS Public Key authentication is used, PFS is always used.
-When the FILS authentication protocol is performed with PFS, the STA and AP derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and then exchange public keys.
+When the FILS authentication protocol is performed with PFS, the FILSO and FILSR derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and then exchange public keys.
 The result of the FILS authentication includes a PTKSA.

 The security of FILS authentication depends on the following assumptions:

-When FILS Shared Key authentication is used, each STA shares either a valid rRK as defined in IETF RFC 6696 with a TTP that is capable of being used with EAP-RP, or a PMK cached from a previous authenticated connection.
+When FILS Shared Key authentication is used, the FILSO and FILSR share either a valid rRK as defined in IETF RFC 6696 with a TTP that is capable of being used with EAP-RP, or a PMK cached from a previous authenticated connection.

-When FILS Public Key authentication is used, each STA has a means to trust the public key of the other STA.
+When FILS Public Key authentication is used, the FILSO and FILSR have a means to trust the public key of the FILSR and FILSO, respectively.

 When PFS is used, a finite cyclic group is negotiated where solving the discrete logarithm problem is computationally infeasible.

-When PFS is used, both the STA and AP have in common at least one finite cyclic group from the dot11RSNAConfigDLCGroupTable.
+When PFS is used, both the FILSO and FILSR have in common at least one finite cyclic group from the dot11RSNAConfigDLCGroupTable.

 FILS authentication protocol